qkniep/superseedr/README.md

 ## More Info
 - 🤝[Contributing](CONTRIBUTING.md): How you can contribute to the project (technical and non-technical).
-- ❓[FAQ](FAQ.md): Find answers to common questions about superseedr.
+- ❓[FAQ](FAQ.md): Find answers to common questions about Superseedr.
-- 📜[Changelog](CHANGELOG.md): See what's new in recent versions of superseedr.
+- 📜[Changelog](CHANGELOG.md): See what's new in recent versions of Superseedr.
-- 🗺️[Roadmap](ROADMAP.md): Discover upcoming features and future plans for superseedr.
+- 🗺️[Roadmap](ROADMAP.md): Discover upcoming features and future plans for Superseedr.
 - 🧑‍🤝‍🧑[Code of Conduct](CODE_OF_CONDUCT.md): Understand the community standards and expectations.

 ## ⚡ Quick Start (Advanced)